 Fast forward to winter of 2016 where we returned to our style of long travel and spent 3+ months checking out Mexico, Belize, Columbia, Ecuador and the Galapagos Islands as well as a fun filled week hitting the theme parks in Florida that enabled us to miss the worst of our Canadian winter.
 It also marked the first time we had stepped foot in South America leaving only Antarctica as the last major continent for us to explore.

 Next, we flew into Mexico City where we climbed the enormous Teotihuacan pyramids and also explored the cities many beautiful museums and parks.
-Climbing the Temple of the Sun pyramid was awesome and Mexico has some gorgeous museums but the highlight of Mexico City just might have been watching a wildly entertaining Lucha Libre wrestling match with the family.
+Climbing the Temple of the Sun pyramid was awesome and Mexico has some gorgeous museums however the highlight of Mexico City just might have been watching a wildly entertaining Lucha Libre wrestling match with the entire family.

-From Mexico City we flew into Bogotá, Columbia and enjoyed a few days checking out the numerous parks and attractions including the cities oldest district, the Candeleria, and riding the cable car up Mount Monserrate.
+From Mexico City we flew into Bogotá, Columbia and enjoyed a week checking out the numerous parks and attractions including the cities oldest district, the Candeleria, and riding the cable car up Mount Monserrate.
 We also ate at some of the best restaurants in the city and enjoyed walking down it’s wide roads and tree covered parkways.

 After a quick flight back to Quito, we flew to the Galapagos Islands and spent the next few weeks ferrying between the 3 main islands and exploring everything above and below the surface.
 Some of the underwater highlights include swimming with lots of sea turtles, sharks, sting rays, sea lions and even a few marine iguana.
 Above the water we all enjoyed the gorgeous beaches, interacting with the many sea lions and marine iguanas that are found everywhere, eating the local cuisine and searching for wild giant Galapagos tortoises.